 As an island nation, Australia is free from some of the world's most severe pests and diseases.
-In part, this is because biosecurity is an Australian government and industry priority.

 Australia has clearly defined emergency disease response plans and strong governance arrangements that ensure preparedness in the event of a biosecurity incursion.